tla/AoC2022/README.md

 * Day 11: trying to do with Clojure what was really obviously intended for an object oriented system.
 First real use of hashmaps, in the process.
 * Day 12: a pathfinding problem.
 The keywords "shortest path" push me toward making a graph of the input.
 Let's see if I regret this.
 (Ed. note: I didn't regret this.)
 * Day 13: JSON parsing is my friend.
 So is recursion, though I feel that I haven't got the hang of all the syntactic sugar for different sorts of loops.
+* Day 14: That wasn't so hard, once I got a chance to do it.
+No real new knowledge, though I might want to go back and make a grid visualization module soon.

 ## If you want